-Location name: 7
+7

-Location hame: Location name:
+Location name: Location name:

 Joint type: Joint type:

-TASELAN

-THE EN
+NE SH

 Location name:

-loint tuno.
 Location name:

 Joint type:

 Joint type:

 1) Provide the location name and joint type for all 4 areas identified above.

 2) Provide a definition of a joint?
 (1)

-3) Give a sporting example of when one of the joints above is used and explain the action?
+3) Give a sporting example of when one of the joints above is used a and evelain the action?
 Name the joint type and location?

+S) Give a sporting example of when one of the joints above is used a

-Joint type: Location:
+Joint type: Location: .

 Sporting example: